RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 ## How to Research at the RAC

 Anyone can conduct research at the RAC.
 If we have archival materials that can be useful to your research topic, you are welcome here.
+The [RAC Accessibility Statement](/about-us/accessibility/) includes more details about access and how to request accommodations.

 Because of limited seating capacity, researchers need an appointment in order to conduct in-person research in the RAC’s Reading Room.
 Contact the RAC Reference